mgmg52/Marco-s-Portfolio-/👠 Wear the Data: A BI Analysis of Zara's Product Portfolio.md

   COUNT(*) as total_clothes,
   -- number of clothes on promotion
   SUM(CASE WHEN promotion = 'Yes' THEN 1 ELSE 0 END) as promo_clothes,
-  -- promotion penetration: fraction of this term on promo ROUND(
+  -- promotion penetration: fraction of this term on promotion ROUND(
     SUM(CASE WHEN promotion = 'Yes' THEN 1 ELSE 0 END) * 1.0
     / COUNT(*),